|

 How do I market my food truck?

-Use social media, a professional website, and local advertising.
+Utilize a professional website, social media, and local advertising.
 Engage with customers and use promotions to attract business.

 What should I consider when scaling my business?